ifremer-bioinformatics/samba/docs/output.md

 ## Data preparation

-In order to perform diversity analysis, a R [Phyloseq](https://joey711.github.io/phyloseq/) object is created with the counting table, the sample metadata description and the ASVs phylogenetic tree.
+In order to perform diversity analysis, a R [Phyloseq](https://joey711.github.io/phyloseq/) object is created with the counting table, the sample metadata description and the ASV phylogenetic tree.

 The **output directory : `results/[PROJECT_NAME]/00_report/R/DATA`** constains the Phyloseq object and the counting table ready for performing statistics analysis.

 ## Alpha diversity

 In order to evaluate samples intra-specific communities diversity, several diversity indexes are calculated :
-- **Observed** : the sample richness, ie. the number of different ASVs per sample
+- **Observed** : the sample richness, ie. the number of different ASV per sample
 - **Chao1** : the predicted richness index
 - **InvSimpson** : the probability that two sequences taken at random from a sample belongs to same taxa
 - **Shannon** : the entropy index reflects the specific diversity of the sample.
 The more the index is high, the more the diversity and equitabily are high.